Does Claude Store Your Conversations?

 Conclusion

 So, does Claude store your conversations?
 Yes — but the useful answer is that it depends on a choice and a product.
-Since August 2025, consumer Claude keeps new chats for up to five years and uses them to train models unless you opt out, at which point retention drops to around 30 days.
+Since August 2025, consumer Claude uses new chats to train models unless you opt out, and allowing it puts a de-identified copy in a training pipeline for up to five years.
+Opting out does not clear your history for you: chats stay until you delete them, and deletion completes on the back end within about 30 days.
 The business API and Claude for Work are stricter: no training by default, minimal retention, and options like Zero Data Retention.
 And in all cases, safety-flagged content can be kept longer.

 Once you know which lever applies to you, the picture is far less mysterious.
 If you want Claude's strengths with a cleaner privacy workflow — local browser-based history, email-only sign-up, business-API access that is not used for training, and a choice of models — Secret Chat AI is built for exactly that, without pretending to remove Anthropic's processing of your prompt.